facebookexperimental/MIRAI/README.md

 instruction to determine which version to use.
 If you forget to do that or use the wrong version, you'll see an error message complaining about a dynamic load library not being found.

-The easiest way to get started is to first build your project in the normal way.
+The easiest way to get started is to first build your project in the normal way (with one exception: set `RUSTFLAGS="-Z always_encode_mir"` to force the rust compiler to include MIR into its compiled output).
 Refer [this link](https://doc.rust-lang.org/1.30.0/book/2018-edition/ch01-00-getting-started.html) for details on compiling a cargo project.
 When there are no compile errors,